Andreas Schleicher Calls For International Collaboration & Entrepreneurial Teachers Amidst COVID19

 This is a good question.
 At OECD, we have discussed whether we want to focus our energy on this question and came to the conclusion that as of this moment, it is not our priority, especially in comparison to many other urgencies.
 However, if the crisis is to extend for a few more months, this will become a key question to ponder upon.
 We will have to reflect on how the digital world provides us the possibility to integrate assessment and learning.
 There is a lot of potential for not separating the two into two different activities, but to move to a state where good assessments become good learning.
-There is a possibility to capitalise on this but at this moment, I don’t think we need to prioritise it.
+There is a possibility to capitalize on this but at this moment, I don’t think we need to prioritize it.

 Over the coming weeks, what is the Organisation for Economic Co-operation and Development (OECD) looking to do and share with the global education community?

 Amidst this crisis, we have been working on multiple projects and resources to share with the global education community.
 Currently, we are compiling data from students & teachers worldwide to study what kind of pedagogies are prevalent in current environments and what enables digital learning.
 I have also published a blog on how teachers and school systems can respond to the COVID19 pandemic, which also revealed the need to focus on student-teacher relationships and teacher preparedness as even in western countries, the majority of teachers are not skilled at either.

 Soon we will be putting out students’ experiences in digital learning and insights from school principals on their own and their teachers' preparedness for this pandemic.
 We will be sharing which countries have been well prepared and which haven’t.
 What has been surprising to me is that no country has been seriously engaging in collaboration internationally.
 This is why I think HundrED’s work and long history of mobilizing innovation is so important.
 Not many public-private partnerships have come out of this situation.
 Instead, there is a lot more public versus private divide.